zijianhuang/TraceHub/README.md

 # TraceHub

-This project delivers TraceHub, TraceHubSlim, HubTraceListener and TraceHub Console.
+This project delivers TraceHub, TraceHubSlim, HubTraceListener and TraceHub Console out of the box, as well as 3 NuGet packages for you to make your own Trace Hub in one of your existing ASP.NET Websites.

 ### TraceHub
 is to provide centralized logging for Web and service applications through extending System.Diagnostics of .NET Framework.
 Traces from service applications could be displayed in TraceHub’s logging page.